justtinsamuel/justtinsamuel/README.md

-# 👋 Hi, I'm Justtin Samuel Liman
+# 👋 Hi there, I'm Justtin Samuel Liman

-🚀 I'm an aspiring **Fullstack Developer** transitioning from a career in **Taxation** to **tech**.
+I'm an aspiring **Fullstack Developer** transitioning from a career in **Taxation** to **tech**.
 Driven by curiosity, lifelong learning, and the desire to build useful, impactful software.

 🧠 Currently focused on:
 - JavaScript, TypeScript, React, and Next.js